ThunderFly-aerospace/TFRPM01/README.md

 Compatible with multiple probe types, including Hall effect and optical probes.
 See the [TFPROBE01](https://github.com/ThunderFly-aerospace/TFPROBE01) and [TFRPM01 documentation](https://docs.thunderfly.cz/avionics/TFRPM01/) for details.

-Thirdparty hall probe sensor could be also used, here is example of suitable generic hall probe with mounting fladge.
+Third-party hall probe sensors could be also used, here is an example of a suitable generic hall probe with a mounting flange.
 ![TFRPM01B hall effect magnetic sensor](/doc/img/TFRPM01B_hall_sensor.jpg)

 ## Software Configuration